thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 SELECT 'T9' REGEXP '[A-Z0-9][A-Z0-9]' --true
 ```

-`TX` would not match ''[A-Z][A-Z][A-Z]'' though because it is not three characters.
+`TX` would not match `[A-Z][A-Z][A-Z]` though because it is not three characters.

 ```sql
 SELECT 'TX' REGEXP '[A-Z][A-Z][A-Z]' --false
 SELECT 'ASU' REGEXP '[A-Z][A-Z][A-Z]' --true
 ```

-We can also cherrypick certain characters, and they don't necessarily have to be ranges:
+We can also specify certain characters, and they don't necessarily have to be ranges:

 ```sql
 SELECT 'A6' REGEXP '[ATUX][469]' --true